tiggercwh/dynamic-chart-demo/README.md

-This is a demonstration of dynamic charts using d3.
+This is a demonstration of dynamic charts using d3.js.
-You may follow the instructions below to run locally or visit https://dj-d3-app.vercel.app/
+You may follow the instructions below to run locally, or visit https://dj-d3-app.vercel.app/ to view a live demo.

 ## Getting Started